y00628/harry-potter-graph-neo4j-rag/README.md

 You will need to manually download the necessary data from the provided SharePoint link.
 Follow the steps below:
 - Go to the following link: https://nuochenpku.github.io/HPD.github.io/download
 - Click on `EN-Relations`
-2. Download the relevant files.
-3. Save them to the appropriate directory in your project.

 ### 4. Create and Activate Virtual Environment
 After cloning the repository, create a virtual environment to isolate project dependencies.
 This step ensures that the dependencies for this project don't interfere with others.